Top 8 Skills for Project Management Jobs

 Remember the phone call you just received about the VP above?
 You know you’re going to get blamed for that miss, right?
 Now, the blame may not ultimately find its final resting place with you, but you are going to get caught in the cross-fire.

-A skill every seasoned project manager has acquired through various project management jobs is the ability to remain calm under fire.
+A skill every seasoned project manager has acquired over time is the ability to remain calm under fire.
 Do not over-react.
 Don’t be too quick to pass the buck.
 Don’t blow your top and say something you may regret later.
 Remain objective and calm and when the spotlight moves on and finds it final resting place, you will have lived to see another day without too much damage to your reputation.

 4. You are Not a Loner